On Saturday, December 4th, 2010, I performed Fudgie’s Death, a segment of Growing Up Linda at Avalon Gallery.

 Fudgie’s Death was a segment from Growing Up Linda in which a woman who believes she’s the daughter of a famous ice cream mogul must come to terms with her troubled past.
 In Fudgie’s Death, table-top pop-up books transform into full-screen cinema for this neo-noir tale of depravity.

-I wrote Fudgie’s Death with long-time collaborator, PJ McWhiskers, and Joel Egger.
+I wrote Fudgie’s Death with PJ McWhiskers, and Joel Egger.
 Korean paper engineer, Eugean Seo designed the pop-up books, while Kari Rae Seekons created a sound design I could trigger from the stage.
 Costumes were fashioned by Rachel Weir with specialty corseting by Lee Vargas and Hunter Wells.
 Heather Henson provided on stage live video feed for this performance.

 Ibex Puppetry is an entertainment company dedicated to promoting the fine art of puppetry in all of its mediums.
 Founded in 2000 and receiving multiple UNIMA (Union Internationale de la Marionette) awards, Ibex Puppetry supports puppet art in the mediums of film, stage, gallery exhibits, workshops and artist presentations.